buggyrace/buggy-race-about/docs/running/user-management.md

 When you delete a user, their buggy and task texts (if any) will also be deleted.
 You can't get them back; there is no undo.
 For this reason, consider marking them as _inactive_ (set **Is active?** to `No`), which effectively suspends them without destroying any data.

-An user who has been marked as not active cannot log in.
+A user who has been marked as not active cannot log in.

 ## Downloading user data